 10/20/1986 – 5/1/1996

-The following are links to newspaper articles about Scott’s case targeting the owner/operator of waste disposal business and the connection he uncovered between mob guys, garbage men and the forfeiture of illegally acquired assets:
+The following are links to newspaper articles about the case Scott Moritz investigated the owner/operator of waste disposal business and the connection he uncovered between mob guys, garbage men and the forfeiture of illegally acquired assets: